duzzisantos/multi-step-form/README.md

 # Multi-step form

-This is a multi-step form that moves to the next page using pagination.
+This is a multi-step form used for surveying website usage and location details.
 Five buttons are reponsible for pagination:

  - Start Survey : begins the survey and navigates from the default page.
  - Next : navigates to the next page starting from the second to the fifth page.